cca-io/rescript-mui/CONTRIBUTING.md

 # How to add bindings to rescript-mui

 1. Checkout this repository
+2. Have [corepack](https://nodejs.org/api/corepack.html) enabled: `corepack enable`
-2. `yarn install`
+3. `yarn install`
-3. `yarn watch`
+4. `yarn watch`
-4. Do your changes (see below)
+5. Do your changes (see below)
-5. Use `yarn generateOverrides` to add any new classes also to the Overrides module.
+6. Use `yarn generateOverrides` to add any new classes also to the Overrides module.
-6. Commit and create a Pull Request
+7. Commit and create a Pull Request

 ## Use the d.ts as template